 Paying homage to the Canadian Provence were the blend originated, Le Quebecois Steak Spice showcases both the French flair for deft seasoning, and the British love of beef.
 While usually associated with steak, we tried it in these vegetarian mini pies with great success – you know how how we love to play with our food!
 Bon appétit.

-The baker’s spice holy trinity of Ginger, Indonesian Cassia and Allspice in our Poudre Douce or “Sweet Powder” blend make this upside-down fruit cake an essential for the winter holidays — even if wasn’t such a table-top stunner!
+The baker’s spice holy trinity of Ginger, Cassia and Allspice in our Poudre Douce blend make this upside-down fruit cake an essential for the winter holidays — and it’s a table-top stunner, too!
 We made a festive selection of dried fruits over the classic pineapple to allow the spices to shine through.
 Less sweet than those pineapple upside-down cakes of our childhoods, we like this cake at brunch as well as for dessert!